 (Please include only the subscriber status relevant to you, with your pitch in the body of your email.)

-We strongly recommend familiarising yourself with KYD in both print and online prior to submitting your work.
+We strongly recommend familiarising yourself with KYD prior to submitting your work.
 The best way to know whether your writing will fit with us is to get to know our tone and style.
 We can always tell when a writer doesn’t know what we’re about, so please take the time to get a sense of what we do in advance.